-- Vector-borne disease ecology in rhinoceros
+- Genetics, ophthalmology and disease ecology of eastern black rhinoceros

 E. L. Milnes, G. L. Thornton, P. Delnatte, A. N. Léveillé, J. R. Barta, D. A. Smith, and N. M. Nemeth.
 2019.
 Molecular detection of Babesia odocoilei in wild, farmed, and zoo cervids in Ontario, Canada.
 Journal of Wildlife Diseases, 55(2).

 E. L. Milnes, A. Hering, S. Lee, R. Gehring, P. Delnatte, Y. Gu, M. Woodbury, and R. Johnson.
 2020.
 Pharmacokinetics of imidocarb dipropionate in white-tailed deer (Odocoileus virginianus) following a single intramuscular injection.
 Journal of Veterinary Pharmacology and Therapeutics, 43(1):33-37.